rioki/step-s3put/README.md

 Upload a file to a s3 bucket.

-Synchronized a directory to a s3 bucket.
-It makes the bucket identical to the `source-dir`.
-Note that this means that remote files that are not in the `source-dir` are deleted.
-The synchronized files will get an public access level.

 You can use application and deployment variables in wercker.

 View this step in the [wercker directory](#TODO)